-Taking melatonin before labour could improve the success rate of inductions and cut delivery times, reducing the risks for mother and child.
+Taking melatonin before labour could improve the success rate of inductions and cut delivery times, reducing the risks for mother and child for a safer birth.

 Melatonin, a natural substance that our body produces, is important during labour as it makes muscles work more effectively during contractions.
 When muscles are working better, labour is shorter.